-7.4.3 Top Presentations
+7.3.3 Top Presentations

-The top three presentation winners are requested to give their presentation again at the following ASABE Annual International Meeting (AIM) held July 16-19 in Spokane, WA.
-The specific P-126 1⁄4 scale meeting is due to be held Monday July 17th from 12:00-2:30pm.
+The top three presentation winners are requested to give their presentation again at the following ASABE Annual International Meeting (AIM) held July 29 - Aug 1, 2018 in Detroit, MI.
 These presentations are the cornerstone of the 1⁄4 Scale Tractor Info Session held each year at that meeting.
 At the meeting following the presentations there will be an informal discussion where students are encouraged to give your thoughts on the current state of the competition as well as what you would like to see in the future from the organizing committee.
 All are welcome to attend.

-7.5 Proper Given Credit
+7.4 Proper Given Credit